kzlsahin/kzlsahin/README.md

-Hi, I’m @kzlsahin

-- I’m especially interested in Rules as Code concept.
-I am also interested in game development and web based applications.
+Hi, I’m @kzlsahin, Naval Architect and Marine Engineer with extensive interest in computer science and computational science, working as a design engineer for a yacht design office.
+I like to hack problems and develop creative solutions.

-- I’m currently a MSc student in Computational Science and Engineering, and a civil servant at the Ministry of Transport and Infrastructure of Turkish Republic.
+- I’m currently MSc student in Computational Science and Engineering,